mkartuncc/Hands-on-L6-Spark-Structured-APIs/README.md

 This repository is designed to demonstrate the use of simple Spark Structured APIs using a small dataset.

 ## Dataset Description
-This repository contains two datasets with the following fields and schemas:
+This repository will contain two datasets with the following fields and schemas, created by running the datagen.py file:

 1. songs_metadata.csv- song_id, title, artist, genre, mood